Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization

-\begin{remark} We note that the $H^1$ Sobolev norm of the output space can be consistently evaluated using the FFT of the nodal values, but its computational cost incurred during training can be substantial.
+\begin{remark} We note that the $H^1$ Sobolev norm in the output space can be consistently evaluated via the FFT of the nodal values, but the computational cost incurred during training can be substantial.
 On the contrary, assembling the weighting tensor $\mathbf{W}_{\cY^{\Lambda}}$ only has to be done once, and the subsequent norm evaluations are relatively cheap.
-Finally, the weighting-tensor approach using $\mathbb{P}_1$ finite elements is equivalent to the commonly adopted finite-difference method (with stencils of 3, 5, and 7 points in 1, 2, and 3D, respectively) for estimating the $H^1$ norm in the output loss function. \end{remark}
+Finally, the weighting-tensor approach using $\mathbb{P}_1$ finite elements is equivalent to the commonly adopted finite-difference method (with 3-, 5-, and 7-point stencils in 1-, 2-, and 3D, respectively) for estimating the $H^1$ norm in the output loss function. \end{remark}